Eviltechie/Radio-FTP/README.md

 * `destinationPath` - Path to place files after downloading.
 If running on Windows, you can use forward slashes to avoid nonsense with escaping backslashes.
 * `destinationPattern` - Java regular expression pattern for the destination filename.
 If you used capture groups in the source pattern you can then use those groups here.

+## Advanced Configuration

+This program uses log4j2.
+Logs are written to a logs folder in the working directory.
+Logs are rotated daily, and retained for 7 days.
+A custom configuration file can be specified with the `log4j2.configurationFile` system property.

+Files are written to a temporary directory as an intermediate step.
+You can manually set the location with the `java.io.tmpdir` system property.
+This may be handy if you are downloading large files to a network share, and and want the temporary file to be on the same share.

+The .db files which are created for each connection are SQLite databases.
+To clear the list of downloaded files, stop the program and delete the file.
+An enterprising user may be able to read these files and display them for users on a website...

 # Useful Patterns

+Here are a couple useful regular expression patterns.
+Note that backslashes must be escaped in the config file.

 ## Source Patterns